zxshah/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/node-type-l3-interfaces-configuration.md

                   # Number range to use for Tunnel interfaces to an internet-exit service provider using this local interface.
                   # Examples: '1-3' or '100,200,300'
                   tunnel_interface_numbers: <str>

+            # Receive queue parameters for Receive Side Scaling (RSS) profile for this interface.
+            rx_queue:

+              # Number of receive queues.
+              # The maximum value is platform dependent.
+              count: <int; >=1>

+              # Worker ids specified as combination of range and/or comma separated values
+              # such as 0-4,7.
+              worker: <str>

+              # Mode applicable to the workers.
+Default mode is 'shared'.
+              mode: <str; "shared" | "exclusive">

             # EOS CLI rendered directly on the interface in the final EOS configuration.
             raw_eos_cli: <str>